Murder of Billie-Jo Jenkins: Murder

 On 14 February 1997, Siôn and Lois Jenkins had argued over Billie-Jo, whom Siôn would later describe to police as "difficult."
 After arriving home from a trip the next day, Siôn said he asked Billie-Jo to turn down her music and evidence later indicated he had been infuriated when she had refused.
-She had been painting the patio doors that afternoon, but Jenkins found she had got paint on the windows and said later that her painting was "a mess."
+She had been painting the patio doors at the family home, 48 Lower Park Road in Hastings, East Sussex, that afternoon, but Jenkins found she had got paint on the windows and said later that her painting was "a mess."

-Shortly after this, the body of 13-year-old Billie-Jo was found in the back garden of the family home in Hastings, East Sussex.
-She had been battered over the head with an iron tent peg five times whilst painting the patio doors.
+Shortly after this, the body of 13-year-old Billie-Jo was found in the back garden of the house.
+She had been battered over the head with an iron tent peg five times while painting the patio doors.
 The tent peg had been left out on the patio earlier in the day by one of the other children in the family.
 Billie-Jo died within minutes of the assault.

 Police asked her foster father Siôn Jenkins to make a public appeal, although shortly after this he came under suspicion, including from his wife, and became the main suspect.
 He had been the last person to see her alive and the first adult to find her body.
 On 24 February, he was arrested on suspicion of murder.
 He originally claimed he had not been at the house at the time, before admitting that he had been there that afternoon.
 He was charged with murder on 14 March.